 About the European Girls’ Mathematical Olympiad (EGMO)

 The European Girls’ Mathematical Olympiad is an international mathematics competition similar in style to the International Mathematical Olympiad, with two papers taken on consecutive days.
 Participating countries send teams of four female mathematicians of school age.
-EGMO 2019 will take place in Kyiv, Ukraine.
+EGMO 2020 will take place in the Netherlands.

 About the Canadian Mathematical Society (CMS)

-Founded in 1945, the Canadian Mathematical Society (CMS) promotes the advancement, discovery, learning and application of mathematics.
+Founded in 1945, the Canadian Mathematical Society (CMS) promoted the advancement, discovery, learning and application of mathematics in Canada.
 The CMS promotes mathematics through a rich array of activities including scientific meetings, publications, awards, prizes, grants, camps and competitions.

-For more information on the COMC, please contact:
+For more information on EGMO Math Team Canada, please contact, please contact:

 Professor Dorette Pronk